Download eBooks & Wiring Diagrams (FREE)

 It also has a tiny rain cover so that it can still be used when it’s raining outside.

-However, before you pull the trigger on this tiny fan, we don’t think this fan is capable of moving anywhere near the amount of air needed to properly ventilate the inside of a campervan.
-We encourage you to visit the Amazon page to check this product out yourself and read their reviews.
+However, before you pull the trigger on this tiny fan, we don’t think this fan can move anywhere near the amount of air needed to ventilate the inside of a campervan properly.
+We encourage you to visit the Amazon page to check out this product and read their reviews.

 FAQ

 Yes!
-And a million times yes!
+And a million times, yes!
 After 2+ years on the road, we’ve spent many days and nights stuck in our van when it was raining decently hard outside.
-Venting the inside of your van during the rain is arguably even more important and so we feel getting a vent fan that comes with a rain cover is absolutely necessary.
+Venting the inside of your van during the rain is arguably even more important, so we feel getting a vent fan that comes with a rain cover is absolutely necessary.

 We’ve heard that installing two roof vent fans on a campervan does wonders to REALLY circulate air all throughout the interior and to bring down internal temperatures during the hot summer months.

-While a roof vent can keep your van’s interior cooler for longer during a summer day, we definitely would not recommend leaving your pet inside your van ALL DAY under a blistering sun.
-It also depends on how well you insulate your camper van and if you’re able to find a shady spot to park.
+While a roof vent can keep your van’s interior cooler for longer during summer, we would not recommend leaving your pet inside your van ALL DAY under a blistering sun.
+It also depends on how well you insulate your camper van and if you can find a shady spot to park.

-Some of the higher-end vent fans come with a remote control so you can operate the fan without having to operate the manual button on the physical fan unit.
-In our case, because our campervan is so small, it actually doesn’t take much effort (or distance) to go and manually turn on or off the fan.
+Some of the higher-end vent fans come with a remote control to operate the fan without operating the manual button on the physical fan unit.
+In our case, because our campervan is so small, it actually doesn’t take much effort (or distance) to turn the fan on or off manually.

-While we wouldn’t recommend it because the headwind would put a lot of pressure and stress onto the joints of rain cover, we’ve definitely done it before by accident!
-But once we realize what we’ve done, we always pull over so we can lower the rain cover.
+While we wouldn’t recommend it because the headwind would put a lot of pressure and stress onto the joints of the rain cover, we’ve definitely done it before by accident!
+But once we realize what we’ve done, we always pull over to lower the rain cover.

 We Hope Our Maxxair Fan Review Sold You

 We hope you enjoyed our Maxxair fan review.
-We’re firm believers that the Maxxfan is the best vent fan for camper vans and think you will agree!
+We firmly believe that the Maxxfan is the best vent fan for camper vans, and we think you will agree!

 Cat sleeping alone in an RV